 The Impact of a Workplace Wellness Program in Illinois

 Companies across the United States invest billions of dollars per year in workplace wellness programs, even though there is limited experimental evidence regarding their impact.
-Researchers evaluated the effects of a large-scale workplace wellness program at the University of Illinois at Urbana-Champaign on employee health behaviors, self-reported health status, productivity, and total medical expenditures.
+Researchers evaluated the effects of a large-scale workplace wellness program at the University of Illinois at Urbana-Champaign on employee health beliefs, health behaviors, medical spending, and clinical and employment outcomes.
 The researchers found that financial incentives increased participation in the program, although only to a point.
-The workplace wellness program itself, however, did not affect any measured health or cost outcomes.
-Among those offered the program, healthier employees enrolled in the program at higher rates, suggesting that workplace wellness programs may shift costs onto low-income employees with high health care spending and poor health.
+The workplace wellness program changed employees’ health beliefs and some self-reported outcomes, but it had no effects on clinical outcomes including biometrics, medical diagnoses, and medical utilization; medical spending; or employment outcomes.
+Additionally, among those offered the program, healthier employees enrolled in the program at higher rates, suggesting that workplace wellness programs may shift costs onto employees with lower incomes and with high health care spending and poor health.

 Companies across the United States have increasingly looked toward workplace wellness programs to address employee health, productivity, and escalating health care costs.
 The 2010 Affordable Care Act encourages the adoption of workplace wellness programs by permitting firms to offer participation incentives worth up to 30 percent of the total cost of health insurance coverage.
 The workplace wellness industry has more than tripled since 2010, generating over $8 billion in revenue in 2016.
 Today, about one in three American workers are currently eligible to take part in workplace wellness programs (broadly defined as employer-offered programs to promote health or prevent disease).
 Despite rapid growth in this industry, the effects of these programs on employee health, well-being, and total medical expenditures remain unclear.